pyhys/minimalmodbus/docs/usage.rst

     instrument.serial.parity = minimalmodbus.serial.PARITY_EVEN

-.. warning:: The module level constats minimalmodbus.BAUDRATE etc were removed in version 1.0
+.. warning:: The module level constants minimalmodbus.BAUDRATE etc were removed in version 1.0

 Confusing Modbus register addresses
 -----------------------------------
 Sometimes "entity numbers" are used in documentation for Modbus instruments.
-These numbers are typically 5 or six digits long, and contains info about both the register type and the register address.
+These numbers are typically five or six digits long, and contains info about both the register type and the register address.
 The first digit describes the register type, for example 4 is a holding register.
 The rest of the digits describes the address plus one (yes, very confusing).